 How to care for your Burgundy Rubber Tree

 Use these instructions to care for a Burgundy Rubber Tree.
-This guide will tell you how to water your Burgundy Rubber Tree, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+This guide will tell you how to water a Burgundy Rubber Tree; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Burgundy Rubber Tree will grow best with consistent, bright, filtered light—which produces the dark, burgundy color of the leaves.
 Many people put their rubber trees near a window where the light is filtered through a pair of sheer curtains.
 This plant tolerates low light, but the leaves will fade to a light green color.
 However, if the plant gets less light while growing, the leaves will actually become larger!